Identity Access Management (IAM)

 Listing groups

-You can list groups that you are associated with or you can ask to join.
+You can retrieve a list of groups you are currently a member of or groups you can request to join.

 Request: